 Chapter Eight

 Systems Operations

+(Return to Table of Contents)

 The Financial Aid Office at Tennessee Tech University is highly automated and strives to continue in automation wherever possible.
 The Financial Aid Office uses the Banner system to integrate financial aid processing with other University functions.